opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ## Conclusion

-The integration of ML Commons with OSIis a big step forward for large-scale ML data processing and ingestion.
-Its multi-pipeline design handles data preparation, batch inference, and ingestion efficiently, supporting AI services like Bedrock and SageMaker.
-The system can process 1 billion requests with parallel processing and dynamic resource use, while cutting batch inference costs by 50% compared to real-time processing.
-This makes the solution ideal for tasks like semantic search, multimodal search, and document enrichment, where fast and large-scale vector creation is key.
-Overall, this integration improves  ML-powered search and analytics in OpenSearch, making it more accessible, efficient, and cost-effective.
+The integration of ML Commons with OpenSearch Ingestion represents a big step forward for large-scale ML data processing and ingestion.
+OpenSearch Ingestion's multi-pipeline design handles data preparation, batch inference, and ingestion efficiently, supporting AI services like Amazon Bedrock and Amazon SageMaker.
+The system can process 1 billion requests with parallel processing and dynamic resource use while cutting batch inference costs by 50% compared to real-time processing.
+This makes the solution ideal for tasks like semantic search, multimodal search, and document enrichment, where fast and large-scale vector creation is critical.
+Overall, this integration improves ML-powered search and analytics in OpenSearch, making these operations more accessible, efficient, and cost effective.

-## What's next
+## What's next?

 Looking ahead, we plan to extend the `ml_inference` processor's capabilities to support real-time model predictions.
-This enhancement will introduce a new operating mode for the S3 Scan source.
+This enhancement will introduce a new operating mode for the `s3` `scan` source.
 In this mode, the processor will fully read and process the contents of input files, enabling immediate vector generation through real-time inference.
 This dual-mode functionality will provide you with the flexibility to choose between efficient batch processing for large-scale operations and real-time processing for immediate inference needs.

-For more information, see [the `ml_inference` processor documentation]((https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/processors/ml-inference/)).
+For more information, see the [`ml_inference` processor documentation]((https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/processors/ml-inference/)).
 We welcome your feedback on the [OpenSearch forum](https://forum.opensearch.org/).